iSystemske/Records-Of-Work/README.md

 # Gibbon Starter Module
- A starter module for gibbon
+ A simple template module to get you started making a module for Gibbon